Thursday July 30

 The Library Hall was holding an art exhibit on Danish architecture, just up Jackie’s alley.

-Model of the Black Diamond, an extension of the Royal Library
+Model of the Black Diamond, an

 The weather started to get crappy so we caught the bus back to the apartment.